RSS

 money to pay someone up front, then don’t do it.
 That’s so much better than signing with one of

-these scam artists.
+these scam artists.”

 Please, please, people.
 Be smart.
 Don’t sign with any company to design your e-books and handle

 your social media for a percentage of royalties.
-And please, please, please read all the
+And please, please, read all the agreements that concern your books before you sign or click “agree” on anything.

 Make sure you understand what you’re agreeing to, and if you don’t understand it, ask an